Annalise B. Shaffer

 - Honors: Cumulative 4.0 GPA

-- Engaging in additional coursework in efforts to satisfy the education requirements for licensed professional counselor (LPC)
+- Additional coursework in efforts to satisfy the education requirements for the licensed professional counselor (LPC) certification

 B.A. in Criminology